isomerpages/moe-aitongsch/_curriculum/ICT/Resources.md

 permalink: /curriculum/ICT/resources/
 description: ""
 third_nav_title: ICT
+variant: markdown
 ---
 ### Educational Apps

-To deepen students’ learning and keep them actively engaged during lessons, our teachers use a wide range of apps such as MC Online Oral Buddy and Moo-O to bring out the joy of learning.
+To deepen students’ learning and keep them actively engaged during lessons, our teachers use a wide range of apps such as Moo-O to bring out the joy of learning.

 ![](/images/resource1.png)